1~20 item / All 20 items

 By registering as a member, you can increase the number of bookmarks you can save and organize them with labels.

-Free membership registration■Overview This is a probe that can perform flaw detection using a dry coupling method that does not require a contact medium (non-couplant). ■Features - No contact coupling paste required - Not affected by surface roughness - The contact surface is soft, allowing flexible contact with the test surface.
+Free membership registration■Overview This is a probe that can perform flaw detection using a dry coupling method that does not require a contact medium. ■Features -You can inspect for flaws immediately with just the flaw detector and probe. - No coupling paste required - Not affected by surface roughness - The contact surface of the probe is soft, allowing flexible contact with the test surface.

 Added to bookmarks